+$EF{CH4,upstream,BL}$

-$EG{PJ,y}$ = Quantity of electricity supplied by the project activity power plant to the electricity grid or captive consumer(s) in year y (MWh/yr) $EF{CH4,upstream,BL}$ = Emission factor for upstream fugitive methane emissions from production, transportation and distribution of the coal or petroleum fuel used in the PAPP prior to the implementation of the project activity (tCH4/TJ)
+= Emission factor for upstream fugitive methane emissions from production, transportation and distribution of the coal or petroleum fuel used in the PAPP prior to the implementation of the project activity (tCH4/TJ)

+η{PAPP}

-η{PAPP} = Efficiency of the project activity power plant
+= Efficiency of the project activity power plant

-- The fugitive upstream CH_4 emissions in the absence of the project $(LE{CH4,BL,\nu})$ are calculated based on the coal or petroleum fuel type that was used in the project activity power plant prior to the implementation of the project activity and based on the fossil fuel types that would be used in grid-connected power plants in the absence of the project activity.
-This is the case if - o The PAPP supplies electricity to the grid and case a) applies; or - \circ The PAPP supplies electricity to the grid, case b) applies, and $EF{BL,plant,y} > EF{grid,y}$.
+- The fugitive upstream CH4 emissions in the absence of the project (LE{CH4,BL,y}) are calculated based on the coal or petroleum fuel type that was used in the project activity power plant prior to the implementation of the project activity and based on the fossil fuel types that would be used in grid-connected power plants in the absence of the project activity.
+This is the case if - o The PAPP supplies electricity to the grid and case a) applies; or - The PAPP supplies electricity to the grid, case b) applies, and $EF{BL,plant,y} > EF{grid,y}$.

-In these cases, $LE{CH4,BL,v}$ is calculated as follows:
+In these cases, $LE{CH4,BL,y}$ is calculated as follows: